How to Move to Japan ? Simple Guide By Take Me To Japan

 Here is your first step.

 If you are not Japanese and want to live in Japan; then you will need a valid visa to live here.

 A company will need to decide to sponsor you in order to get a work visa.
 This means that you will need to have special skills that no other Japanese person can do, in order to hire you.
 Teaching English is a popular option.

 Another visa is related to having family in Japan; such as a spouse visa (only do this if you actually love someone, marrying for a visa is not recommended), dependent visas (if you have a Japanese parent), etc.

 Probably the easiest and the best way to come to Japan is on a student visa.
 This way, you are not working and stressed all the time, but you get to properly study the language, get to know the culture, make a good network of friends and more.
+You can also read this blog about Cost of Living in Japan and share your feedback to us so we can provide you the best solution for your problem.
 You will also be able expand your job opportunities to much more than teaching English (although there is nothing wrong with learning the language to live here while teaching).

-Accommodation, airport pickup, finding part-time jobs, is all arranged for you by the language school, so you do not have to do it all on your own.
+Thankfully, accommodation, airport pickup, finding part-time jobs, can all be arranged for you by the language school, so you do not have to do it all on your own.

 When moving to a new country, it can feel lonely and scary.
 By going to study the language, you will also get the bonus of the support system of the staff, friends you make and teachers.
 We are happy to answer any of your questions and help you out.

-Of course, Japan doesn't just let anyone in; there are a few requirements that you need to cover.
-Please see more information and how to apply for student visas, here.
+To obtain a student visa, there are a few requirements that you need to cover.
+Please see more information and How To Apply For Student Visas, here.